Meet Your Admissions Counselor

 - Re-Admit & Non-Degree Admission

 Choosing a college is one of the most important decisions you will ever make, and the Office of Admissions & Merit Awards is committed to assisting you in this process.
 We offer guided tours, special Saturday visitation programs and the chance to meet one-on-one with an Admissions counselor—it's all part of our personal touch.
 Do not hesitate to contact any staff member with your Admissions questions and concerns at 843-349-2170 or 800-277-7000 or email@example.com.
 Regular office hours are Monday through Friday, 8:30 a.m. - 5:00 p.m.

-Educational Background: B.A. in History and M.Ed. in Administration, Supervision, and Leadership
+Educational Background: B.A. in communication, minor in journalism

 Derek Doss, CCU class of 2008

 Territory: Freshmen students - (South Carolina counties: Horry).

 Educational Background: B.S. in business administration and M.Ed. in higher education

 How has campus changed since you were a student?
 Coastal has changed in such an amazing way, since I graduated in 2008.
 The facilities that students have now can only make the student experience better.
 There are more clubs and organizations, campus recreation options, more athletics, and so much more.
 It's very exciting to watch Coastal change right in front of my eyes.

 What is your favorite place on campus?
 Baseball & Softball fields.
 I've always loved the games of baseball and softball.
 I enjoy going to the games and supporting students pursuing their athletics and academic goals.
 There is nothing like spending a spring day at the ball field!